Our Vision, Values and Aims

 - Stanborough School prepares and teaches its students to grow in excellence, equipping them to realize their God given potential, in their spiritual, academic, physical, and social arenas, positively contributing to society by living lives that glorify Him.

-To develop and consolidate skills knowledge and understating of the programs of study for KS3 and the KS4 syllabus for GCSE, to ensure more assessment proficient learners.
-Teach a good level of numeracy, literacy (speaking, writing, reading and listening) and computing skills.
+To develop and consolidate skills, knowledge and an understating of the programs of study at KS3 and KS4.
+Teach an excellent standard of numeracy, literacy (speaking, writing, reading and listening) and computing skills.

 Spiritual and Moral Foundation

-A clear understanding of how the world works, God’s role in the world and their lives, and the contribution they can make in their community and society.
+A clear understanding of how the world works, God’s role in the world and the contribution they can make in their community.

 Students will be prepared for Sixth Form/College, life after school, work and university and explore their opportunities.